JRaunak/Python/Tic Tac Toe/README.md

 # Additional Modules
 - >  ***pygame***
     - A graphics module for python
-    - To download using command line, type "pip install pygame" in cmd without braces
+    - To download using command line, type "pip install pygame" in cmd without quotes
     - The PyPI page for the module is [pygame.PyPI](https://pypi.org/project/pygame/)

-- >  ***PyInstaller*** (optional)
+- >  ***numpy***
-    - A module to compile python scripts into standalone binaries/executables(.exe)
+    - A complex mathematical module for python with vector algebra capabilities
-    - To use it, type "pyinstaller \<flags> \<filename>" in cmd in your python script directory
-    - Flags are optional to use
-    - Here are some basic Flags:
-        - -w : To turn off the terminal while running the script
-        - --onefile : To compile the whole script and dependent scripts in a single binary file
-        - --icon <icon.ico> : To add an icon to the compiled binary
-    - To download it using command line, type "pip install PyInstaller"
+    - To download using command line, type "pip install numpy" in cmd without quotes
-    - The PyPI page for the module is [pyinstaller.PyPI](https://pypi.org/project/PyInstaller/)
+    - The PyPI page for the module is [numpy.PyPI](https://pypi.org/project/numpy/)
-    - More Documentation can be found on [pyinstaller.docs](https://pyinstaller.readthedocs.io/en/stable/index.html)

 # Structure of Code
 - The directory has 1 python script containing the entire code.
-- There is also an exe file with same name as the python script.

 # About
-- Running the .exe file doesn't require any download or even python installed.<br>It is a standalone program.
-- The .exe file is for those who just want to play the game.
-- Those who want to check the source code, or make changes in it shall use the python script.
 - To run the python script, all the above modules/libraries are required.
-- The PyInstaller module is required only for those who want <br> to rebuild their own script into an executable.

 # Misc
-- This is a basic game made using python's pygame module & compiled using PyInstaller
+- This is a basic game made using python's pygame module
+- To know more about numpy, refer to [Numpy Docs](https://numpy.org/)
 - For information on pygame, refer to [Pygame Docs](https://www.pygame.org/docs/)
-- For additional information on PyInstaller, refer to [PyInstaller Docs](https://pyinstaller.readthedocs.io/en/stable/)